zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Introduced iowait instead of select.poll() which is not platform portable
   * terminator not ignored anymore
   * Changed building of thread names for tcp_client and tcp_server
+  * Added try/except when getting number of active connections

 * lib.plugin: